jacobw125/data512-hcds/a02_bias/README.md

 I have contacted their public information email address to inquire about their license, and am submitting the assignment under the reasonable assumption that, since collecting and publishing this data seems to be one of the main goals of the PRB, the use of their data in an academic research context will be allowed.

+UPDATE 11/20/18: The Population Research Bureau has granted me permission to reuse and publish this data for the purposes of this assignment.

 The columns in this dataset are:
 * Geography (str): country or region name